Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 The charity work cannot include roles in administration, retail, fund-raising or the maintenance of the charity’s offices or other assets.

-As well as meeting the above work requirements, there are several other requirements that you must meet in order to be eligible for this visa; you must:
+As well as meeting the above work requirements, there are several other requirements that you must meet to be eligible for this visa; you must:

 • Be over the age of 18